1. Who we are

 - Where necessary, to allow third party donors to carry out due diligence checks.
 Personal data is only disclosed to third party donors for the purpose of carrying out due diligence on Trustees with the Trustee’s consent.

 When you correspond with officers of the School by email, your correspondence and email address will be stored by Google.
 Google provide SOAS’s email service (Gmail), which is hosted in the cloud.
-The data is stored by Google in servers based in the EEA.
-SOAS recognise Google is a company registered in the United States, and we have entered into a Data Processing Agreement with Google to ensure that all personal data is secure, and that individuals can exercise their rights under the law and have access to effective legal remedies.
+The data is stored by Google in servers based in the United States.
+SOAS has entered into a Data Processing Agreement with Google to ensure that all personal data is secure, and that individuals can exercise their rights under the law and have access to effective legal remedies.
 With regards US data transfers, Google is signed up to Privacy Shield, the EU-US framework for transferring personal data between the US and EEA territories.

 We will share with the Charity Commission personal data collected from you in the Register of Interests form once a year.